If you wish to join a Medicare Part D prescription drug plan (or Medicare Advantage plan), we

-Medicare telephone wait still too long?
-Need another enrollment alternative?
+Medicare telephone wait-time still too long?
+Need other enrollment alternatives?

 Everyone has a specific enrollment preference and no matter how you enroll in a Medicare Part D or Medicare Advantage plan, your cost and coverage are the same.

-Here are a few popular Medicare plan enrollment alternatives:
+Here are a few other popular Medicare plan enrollment alternatives:

-Suggestion: For those of you who choose to submit a printed application, here are a few tips for avoiding common application errors: "This year I am submitting a printed Medicare plan enrollment form, what are the most common enrollment errors that I can avoid?"
+Suggestion: For those of you who choose to submit a printed enrollment form, here are a few tips for avoiding common application errors: "Seven tips for successfully submitting your Medicare Part D or Medicare Advantage plan enrollment form"